 At some point early on, do your team a favor and get a ticketing/customer service system.
 ZenDesk and Desk.com are the household names.
 Their size comes with a notable bonus: multiple support solutions (knowledgebases, chatbots, call center software) that integrate well with each other.
 That said, there are plenty of smaller platforms suited for startups.

-At Craft, we use Intercom for all customer communications.
+At Craft we use Intercom for all customer communications.
 We find it’s super-simple to track, assign and segment support interactions.
 We also have access to basic user activity (signup, last active), which comes in handy.
+Btw we build awesome workflow to collect and manage user feedback inside Craft app, check it

 Get the most (feedback) out of support requests